Nitish-Das12/Selenium-project-to-automate-some-test-cases-for-Nykaa/README.md

 # Selenium-project-to-automate-some-test-cases-for-Nykaa
  Nykaa (a popular beauty and cosmetics e-commerce website in India).
-Below is a basic structure with sample test cases written in Python using Selenium.
-Here's a **ready-to-use GitHub structure and README content** for your **Selenium automation project for Nykaa**.
-You can copy this into your GitHub repository to showcase your work professionally.

 ---

 ### 📁 GitHub Repo Structure